Introduction

 Virtually any storm during the summer is preceded by a front of fast-moving air.
 As it funnels down the mountain valleys, that front often shows as the “black line”.
 Many people have drowned on these lakes during storms.

-It is highly recommended to listen to weather forecasts whenever planning on paddling here.
-It is recommended to paddle in the mornings and be off the water by the early afternoon.
+Listen to weather forecasts whenever planning on paddling here.
+Paddle in the mornings and be off the water by the early afternoon.
 If you see the black line, get off the water if able.

 Kayaks are inherently more stable than canoes and would likely handle the black line well if done correctly.
 Hit it at 90° paddling as hard as you can to break through the surf.
 Then try to keep heading directly into the wind while making your way to the closest landing.